aishwaryaravi2207/houseQuest/README.md

 ---

 ## 📱 Usage

-1. **Register/Login** — Create a new user account or log in with existing credentials.
-2. **Enter Location** — Provide your current position as the starting node.
+1. **Enter Location** — Provide your current position as the starting node.
-3. **Set Price Filters** — Choose minimum and maximum house prices.
+2. **Set Price Filters** — Choose minimum and maximum house prices.
-4. **Find Houses** — View ranked results based on distance and price.
+3. **Find Houses** — View ranked results based on distance and price.
-5. **View Details** — Click on any house card for location, price, and route details.
+4. **View Details** — Click on any house card for location, price, and route details.

 ---